Noninvertible Kramers-Wannier duality symmetries for the discrete-time quantum Ising chain: Introduction

 Such naive discretization procedures often destroy the integrals of motion of the continuous-time evolution.
 This beats the purpose of exactly solvable models in the context of quantum simulations.
 Therefore, it is essential to figure out discretization methods that preserve the integrable structure.
 The QISM framework helps identify certain integrable models, which remain integrable even after trotterization, i.e. the corresponding quantum circuit also comes with an extensive number of conserved quantities.
 Such a scheme was first put forward in \cite{vanicat2018integrable,ljubotina2019ballistic} for the integrable Heisenberg spin chains.
 Following this, different aspects of such integrable trotterization were studied in \cite{medenjak2020rigorous,aleiner2021bethe,giudice2022temporal,claeys2022correlations,vernier2023integrable,vernier2024strong,paletta2025integrability,Calliari_2025}.
 Notably, in \cite{maruyoshi2023conserved} the integrable trotterization of the $XXX$-Heisenberg spin chain has been implemented on real quantum hardware, and the decay of conserved charges under Trotter error and noise has been measured.
 These works show that integrable trotterization is a robust way to benchmark quantum simulators.

 In this paper we study the integrable trotterization of the critical transverse-field Ising model (TFIM), especially from the point of view of symmetries of the trotterized evolution.
-To do this we use results from our recent work \cite{Sinha:2025wqf}, where we proved that the TFIM can be obtained by QISM, thus rendering it Yang-Baxter integrable.
+In our recent work \cite{Sinha:2025wqf}, we proved that the TFIM can be obtained by QISM, thus rendering it Yang-Baxter integrable.
 However, this does not prove the integrability of the trotterized time evolution.
-We first show that the critical TFIM, described by the Hamiltonian
+Adopting the construction given in \cite{Sinha:2025wqf}, we first show that the periodic, critical TFIM admits an integrable trotterization.
+The resulting quantum circuit factorizes into local, unitary quantum gates and commutes with an appropriate transfer matrix.
+Among the other conserved quantities, we find the discrete-time generalizations of the well-known \textit{Kramers-Wannier}(KW) duality transformation.

+Originally introduced in \cite{KW1941-1,KW1941-2}, the KW duality played an instrumental role in estimating the critical temperature of the $2$-D classical Ising model by relating the `high' and `low' temperature expansions of the partition function.
+In the setting of the $1$-D TFIM spin-chain, which is weakly equivalent to the $2$-D classical Ising model, the KW duality provides a map between the ferromagnetic (ordered) and the paramagnetic (disordered) phases.
+Since these two phases have completely different ground-state structures, the mapping is non-invertible.
+Furthermore, at the critical point between the two phases, where the system becomes self-dual, the KW duality becomes a (non-invertible) symmetry \cite{aasen2016topological,aasen2020topological,Seiberg2024_NonInvertibleLSM,shao2023s,Zhang_2025,Sinha:2025wqf}.

+One way to implement this non-invertible duality is by introducing a dual Hilbert space \cite{aasen2016topological,aasen2020topological} in which the degrees of freedom live on the links between two adjacent sites of the original spin-chain.
+The KW duality operator then provides a map from the original Hilbert space to this dual Hilbert space.
+Notably, in \cite{10.21468/SciPostPhys.16.3.075}, the authors have extended this construction to the Floquet TFIM.
+We will not, however, follow this particular approach.
+Instead, we will be working with a different, but related framework, where the duality operators act only on the original Hilbert space of $N$ spin-1/2 degrees of freedom.
+This distinction is important since it dictates the algebra of the non-invertible duality operator.
+Crucially, when one works with a single Hilbert space, the algebra of the non-invertible duality operator mixes with the lattice translation \cite{seiberg2024majorana,Seiberg2024_NonInvertibleLSM,shao2023s}.

+However, as we shall show explicitly, the usual, continuous-time KW duality no longer remains a symmetry of the discrete-time trotterized evolution of the critical TFIM.
+Interestingly, the integrable construction allows us to define appropriate KW duality operators, which perform the necessary duality transformations and also commute with the discrete time evolution.
+We expose the algebra of these discrete-time KW operators and show that it involves spatial as well as temporal translations.